uf-reef-avl/multilauncher/README.md

 -If all IP addresses have been successfully found the application will "unlock" the remaining buttons and textfields
     in the MainWindow

-    Warning!
-Closing the LaunchWindow before all threads have finished does not terminate the threads and prevents you from editing the listed robots or performing any other thread based function.
+    Warning!: Closing the LaunchWindow before all threads have finished does not terminate the threads and prevents you from editing the listed robots or performing any other thread based function.
-             Warnings will be displayed if attempting one of these functions.
+              Warnings will be displayed if attempting to run one of these functions.

 **Adjusting Robot Arguments:**